-A replay attack can have the same impact, but it exploits valid messages/packets/data which are repeated or delayed fooling the user into believing a false control context exists.
+An MITM replay attack exploits valid messages/packets/data which are captured, then repeated or delayed, fooling the user into believing a false control context exists or causing engine operation to become unstable.
 One scenario for this type of attack could be the replay of a valid start or stop which disrupts the intended sequence of operation.
-MITM attacks are best prevented by protecting communications associated with the Flex500 (user interface, sensors) from access by an attacker.
+MITM attacks are best prevented by protecting communications associated with the LECM (user interface, sensors) from access by an attacker.